-Studying for a PhD allows you to explore a subject that fascinates you in great depth, and make a meaningful contribution to your chosen field.
-It is a necessary qualification for anyone seeking a research or an academic career.
+Studying for a PhD allows you to explore an aspect of media and communication that fascinates you in great depth, and make a meaningful contribution to your chosen field.
+It’s a necessary qualification if you’re aspiring to have a career in academia.

-You'll complete an extensive independent research project on a topic of your choice, using your findings to produce a thesis of around 100,000 words.
-Throughout, you'll receive expert guidance from supervisors who are active in your area of interest.
+You'll complete an extensive independent research project, using your findings to produce a thesis of around 100,000 words.
+Throughout, you'll receive guidance from supervisors who are active researchers in your area of interest.

 Your thesis should make an original contribution to knowledge through, for example, gathering and analysing new facts or by interpreting existing information in an important new way.

 The degree of Doctor of Philosophy is awarded on the basis of this thesis, and your viva voce, where you’ll present and discuss the rationale, methods and findings of your original study with an examining panel.

 We welcome PhD applications that include a practical element, especially in the areas of cinema, photography and imaging.

 For a practice-led PhD, you’ll produce a body of work which demonstrates an original contribution to knowledge and scholarship.
 This will comprise a substantial creative practice produced in pursuit of the degree, displaying critical understanding and being worthy of public presentation or publication.